egeulk/ngl-clone-frontend/README.md

   </tr>
 </table>

--After downloading the generated image the service saves and remembers what template you've chosen, something that was lacking in ngl.link
+- After downloading the generated image the service saves and remembers what template you've chosen, something that was lacking in ngl.link
--For feature parity sake and to prove I could've do it, a replica of the green template from ngl.link -Authentication to view the dashboard, unlike ngl.link where everytime you download it there're no ways to login or sync the questions
+- For feature parity sake and to prove I could've do it, a replica of the green template from ngl.link
+- Authentication to view the dashboard, unlike ngl.link where everytime you download it there're no ways to login or sync the questions

 # Running